 Introduction to the School of Education

-The EPP offers a range of state-certified programs, including:
+The EPP offers ten state-certified programs, including:

 • Elementary Education K-6